 Speak With an Experienced Probate Lawyer in Rockville, Maryland

 At The Law Office of Henry Nash, we work with clients in Rockville, throughout Montgomery County, and elsewhere in Maryland who have questions about contesting a will.
 We also assist out-of-state clients who have loved ones residing in the state.
 If you have any questions or concerns about any issues relating to any of our services, we welcome you to call us at (301) 998-6111 or contact us through our online form.

-– Robert C., elder law / disability law and estates & trusts law client, Olney, Maryland
+– Stephen and Barbara J., elder law / disability law and estate planning clients, Rockville, Maryland

 Montgomery County Elder Law and Estates & Trusts Attorney Henry Nash is a graduate of the University of Maryland, and received his juris doctorate (J.D.)
 From the George Washington University School of Law.
 Mr. Nash has been licensed to practice law in the state of Maryland since 1989, and in the District of Columbia since 1990.
 Practice Areas Advance health care directives Durable financial powers of attorney Guardianship Medical Assistance… Read More